npatwari/OFDM_TX_RX_Lab/README.md

 **1) Instantiate this profile with appropriate parameters**

+Select a POWDER Profile:
-Choose any profile in POWDER with 2 rooftop radio in the CBRS band.
+Choose any available POWDER profile (for example, OFDM_TX_RX) that supports rooftop radios operating in the CBRS band.

+Configure Rooftop Radios:
+Ensure that the experiment includes two rooftop radio nodes.
+These nodes should be geographically close enough to allow reliable reception of transmitted signals.

+Transmission Power Limitation:
+Keep in mind that POWDER enforces a maximum transmission power limit for all radios.
+Make sure your configuration complies with this constraint to avoid experiment errors or regulatory violations.

 **2) Setting up the experiment**